Data-Corruption/intermark.dev/public/usage/deployment.md

 ## TLS (https)

-Follow [these](https://certbot.eff.org/instructions?ws=nginx&os=pip) steps to secure your site with TLS. _Note: this does involve installing python/pip, but it's well worth it for the free auto renewing TLS cert._
+As stated above, if you're using Cloudflare and not transmitting sensitive data, you can skip this step.
+Otherwise, if you want to secure your site with end to end TLS, follow [these](https://certbot.eff.org/instructions?ws=nginx&os=pip) steps.

 ---